JianZhongDev/VariationalAutoencoderPytorch/README.md

 - [TrainSimpleGaussFCVAE](./TrainSimpleGaussFCVAE.ipynb) notebook demonstrates how to implement and train very simple a fully-connected variational autoencoder with simple gaussian distribution modeling.

 ## Tutorial
+A step by step tutorial on how to build and train VGG using PyTorch can be found in my [blog post](https://jianzhongdev.github.io/VisionTechInsights/posts/gentle_introduction_to_variational_autoencoders/) (URL: https://jianzhongdev.github.io/VisionTechInsights/posts/gentle_introduction_to_variational_autoencoders/)

 ## Example results
 Leanred MNIST manifold: